copy-ninja/SmartThings_MyQ/README.md

 ##Tilt Sensor Requirement
 Please note that this version does require that you acquire a separate physical tilt sensor for each of your MyQ doors.  <a href="http://www.amazon.com/Ecolink-Z-Wave-Wireless-Tilt-Sensor/dp/B00HGVJRX2">Here's an example of one you can purchase from Amazon.</a> While this requirement is more costly and not ideal, the status updates tend to be much quicker and more reliable than using MyQ server polling.

+##Optional MultiSensor Support (Accelerometer Only)
+This version now supports the additional use of an Acceleromter, as in a Samsung/SmartThings MultiSensor - again, one per door (not required for every door, either).
+If configured, the accelerometer will be used to more accurately track states of opening, closing, and waiting (the alarm before closing actually begins).
+Generally, this will return the visual status updates from the original version, but without making ANY status requests from the MyQ servers.

 ## Installation Instructions:

 ### Manually: